Mastering workplace harmony: essential insights into office etiquette

-Common Sense is NOT Common Practice, a nifty, little book by Rhonda Scharf, draws from her work in corporate Canada and the U.S. While it probably won’t make the best seller list of “business books,” it is an indispensable book leaders should read because it’s about business on the day-to-day level in the office.
+A nifty little book by Rhonda Scharf, Common Sense is NOT Common Practice, draws from her work in corporate Canada and the U.S. It is an indispensable book leaders should read because it’s about business on the day-to-day level in the office.

-Divided into five parts, the book explores such topics as etiquette, communication basics, work life balance, and success.
-While office etiquette, office harmony, and just playing nice in the sandbox aren’t often topics of choice in standard business books, Scharf makes your realize they should be.
+Divided into five parts, the book explores such topics as etiquette, communication basics, work-life balance, and success.
+While office etiquette, office harmony, and just playing nice in the sandbox aren’t often topics of choice in standard business books, Scharf makes you realize they should be.
 Too often, many managers, keen to “manage” the “high level” of office workings, ignore the day-to-day activities.
 And it’s the day-to-day messes that make the business falter.
-Ignoring these messes eventually impact the bottom line in a big way.
+Ignoring these messes eventually impacts the bottom line in a big way.

 Among the topics Scharf covers in her section on office etiquette are working a full day, keeping a professional workplace, and what not to wear.
 The section on wardrobe at the office is especially important: As Scharf points out, nightclub wear doesn’t belong in an office.
 The challenge, of course, is that leaders lack the courage to take a stand to tackle the issue.